ionathanch/ionathanch.github.io/_posts/2020-12-28-thulium-failure.md

 ### Step 2: Borgification

 So far, all of my Docker-related files are in `/srv/docker/`, while other sites being served are in `/srv/www/`.
 These will be the directories I want to back up with Borg to Orion, which is mounted at `/backup`.
+Since I need root permission to read these files, all of the commands below are as root.

 ```bash
 $ borg init --encryption keyfile /backup/borg # Initializes a Borg repo and stores the keyfile in ~/.config/borg